Local mollification of metrics with small curvature concentration: Local smoothing using Ricci flow

 We let $k_0$ be the maximal $k$ such that $r_k\geq 1+\bar r$, i.e., $r_{k_0+1}<1+\bar r\leq r_{k_0}$.
 We claim that $t_{k_0}$ is uniformly bounded from below.
 To see this, by the construction, we have

 Thus, $t_{k_0}\geq \tilde T(n,v_0,A)>0$.
 Replacing $\hat T$ with $\hat T\wedge \tilde T$, we prove the existence with (1), (3), and (4) on $B_{g_0}(x_0,1+\bar r)$ using $\mathcal{P}(k_0)$ and the monotonicity of entropy (on scales and domains) after relabelling the constants.
 The injectivity radius lower bound (2) follows from (4) and the result of Cheeger--Gromov--Taylor \cite{CheegerGromovTaylor1982}.
-The H\"older equivalence of distances follows from the proof of \cite[Claim 3.2]{Martens2025-2}; see also the proof of \cite[Lemma 5.1]{ChanHuangLee2024}. \end{proof}
+By enlarging $\Lambda_1$ if necessary, the H\"older equivalence of distances follows from the proof of \cite[Claim 3.2]{Martens2025-2}; see also the proof of \cite[Lemma 5.1]{ChanHuangLee2024}.